On this page:

 Wind energy facilities in Victoria

-The Minister for Planning is the responsible authority for new planning permit applications of all energy generation facilities that are 1 megawatt or greater.
-This includes both renewable energy facilities and non-renewable energy facilities, such as:
+The Minister for Planning is the responsible authority for new planning permit applications of all wind energy generation facilities that are 1 megawatt or greater.

 Wind energy amendments

 Amendment VC234 (gazetted 4 July 2023) improves the application requirements relating to pre-construction (predictive) noise assessment reports, including by better aligning the pre-construction requirements with the regulatory framework for operational wind turbine noise under the Environment Protection Act 2017.

 Amendment VC199 (gazetted 3 February 2022) changes the Victorian Planning Provisions and all planning schemes to align existing provisions with current policy, guidelines and legislation, delete redundant content and correct clerical errors.
 This includes changing the mandatory noise assessment requirement for an environmental audit report at clause 52.32-4 to require a verification report.

 Amendment VC212 (gazetted 13 October 2021) changes the Victorian Planning Provisions and some planning schemes to support the ongoing operation of wind energy facilities and increases the amenity protections for nearby accommodation uses.

 Amendment VC206 (gazetted 3 August 2021) changes the Victorian Planning Provisions and all planning schemes by modifying the particular provisions at clause 52.32 to remove the mandatory condition requirement for post construction noise assessment reports, clause 66.03 to make the Environmental Protection Authority a recommending referral authority for an application to amend a permit for a wind energy facility and updated clauses 19.01-2S and 52.32-6 to reflect current policy.